TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Environment/Index.rst

 The environment provides the path to the public web folder with :file:`index.php` for the TYPO3 frontend.
 This was previously :php:`PATH_site`.
-For projects without Composer setup, this is equal to :ref:`Environment-project-path`.
+For projects without `Composer`:pn: setup, this is equal to :ref:`Environment-project-path`.

 .. index::